rooch-network/flexEmu/docs/overview.md

 Unlike Qiling, the execution environment of contracts in blockchain is relatively simple, with no complex I/O external interactions, and no need to consider system isolation.
 In addition, qiling lacks intermediate state generation and proof of state, which is one of the features required for interactive arbitration.

-We refer to this contract execution environment as OMO.
+We refer to this contract execution environment as flexEmu.

 ## Learn More

-You can learn OMO from [Documents](guidelines.md).
+You can learn flexEmu from [Documents](guidelines.md).